EphraimGibson/Grade_Calculator_GUI/README.md

 # Grade Calculator GUI

-A sophisticated Windows Forms application built with C++/CLR designed to streamline the management of student grades and academic score calculations in educational environments.
+A simple Windows Forms application built with C++/CLR designed to streamline the management of student grades and academic score calculations in educational environments.

 ## Overview
 The Grade Calculator GUI provides educators with a user-friendly interface to manage, track, and calculate student grades efficiently.
 This tool simplifies the grading process and helps maintain accurate academic records.